Kimpton22/Tutorials-And-Guides/Molcas/MEP/Step2-Analysis/README.md

 *python3 find-mep.py jobname.mep.molden*

 A series of xyz of each of xyz files will be created, each one being a step of the MEP.
+Put all of the generated xyz files into a directory and name it coord

 ## Step2
-Next run the 1D-cas.py script like so:
+in the 1D-cas.py script change the number of idim to the number of MEP steps you have generated Next run the 1D-cas.py script like so:
 *python3 1D-cas.py jobname.inp*